Star Atlas: Next Generation Gaming Metaverse

 Closing Thoughts and Criticisms

-I have been following this project for about a year now, and even after all this time, I am still awestruck and amazed by the vision and ambitiousness of the team.
+I have been following this project for about two years now, and even after all this time, I am still awestruck and amazed by the vision and ambitiousness of the team.
 I feel like my mind starts to melt when I traverse down the rabbit hole of everything that may someday be possible in virtual worlds.

 That is not to say that I am confident that this gaming metaverse will live up to the hype or become everything it has been made out to be.
 I think it is good to retain a healthy dose of scepticism and would like to highlight that there is a pretty decent chance that this project could end up being a colossal failure as their ambition may be too grand.

 Much like Icarus in Greek lore who flew too close to the sun, the Star Atlas team may be biting off more than they can chew.
-Star Atlas has some intense competition in the space; it is impossible to know for sure which ones will triumph and which ones will falter.
-Though I would like to mention that metaverse VC giant Animoca brands is one of the backers, which gives me that much more confidence in this project.
+Star Atlas has some intense competition in the space, it is impossible to know for sure which ones will triumph and which ones will falter.
+The collapse of FTX was also a serious setback for the project as much of the project's funds were tied to the now-defunked exchange.
+Though on the flip side, metaverse VC giant Animoca Brands is one of the backers, which gives me that much more confidence in this project.

 I think that it is also important to point out that many metaverse sceptics feel that what Star Atlas is trying to achieve is not even be possible with the current technology we have available and that we are unlikely to see a fully immersive metaverse like what Star Atlas is trying to create in our lifetime, and a part of me agrees.
 Current VR technology is nowhere close to being where we need it for a project like this.